Suno Style Control: Genre, Tempo, Instruments (v5.5)

 Clean mix with subtle room ambience.

-That’s a complete, usable style block.
+That’s a complete, usable Style block (six descriptors).
 Generate from it, then change one variable at a time to learn what each lever does in your case.
+Each generation costs about 5 credits and returns two takes, so one credit budget covers a lot of A/B testing.

 Genre vocabulary that works